CompassSecurity/BloodHoundQueries/BloodHound_Custom_Queries/README.md

 Handy in environments where SMB signing is enforced on almost every computer in order to target them specifically.

-The computers without signing have to be imported manually with [BloodHoundLoader.py](BloodHoundLoader.py).
+The computers without signing have to be imported manually [BloodHound Loader](../BloodHound_Loader).

 #### Shortest Paths from Domain Users and Domain Computers (including everything)